argilo/nrsc-5/README.md

 ### psd_gen.py

 This script generates PSD (Program Services Data) transport PDUs (as defined in http://www.nrscstandards.org/SG/NRSC-5-C/1028sD.pdf and http://www.nrscstandards.org/SG/NRSC-5-C/1085sC.pdf) for use in the audio transport.
 The PDUs contain metadata such as the song & artist name.
-Output is written to psd.raw.
+Output is written to psd1.raw through psd8.raw for channels HD1 through HD8 respectively.

 ### p1_gen.py

 This script assembles audio packets and PSD PDUs into the audio transport, producing the P1 logical channel (as defined in http://www.nrscstandards.org/SG/NRSC-5-C/1014sI.pdf and http://www.nrscstandards.org/SG/NRSC-5-C/1017sG.pdf).
-It reads PSD PDUs from psd.raw and writes the P1 logical channel bytes to p1.raw.
+It reads PSD PDUs from psd*.raw and writes the P1 logical channel bytes to p1.raw.

 For Reed Solomon encoding, p1_gen.py uses [reedsolo 0.3](https://pypi.python.org/pypi/reedsolo), written by Tomer Filiba, which can be found in reedsolo.py.
 The generator polynomial (defined in the `rs_generator_poly` function) was changed to match the one defined in http://www.nrscstandards.org/SG/NRSC-5-C/1019sG.pdf section 6.3.